 - Use of ‘_’ to separate the words in a variable.

-- Static variable names may be started with a letter ‘s’.
+- Static variable names may be started with the letter ‘s’.

-- Global variable names must start a with letter ‘g’.
+- Global variable names must start with the letter ‘g’.

 - Use of upper-case letters to define global constants with ‘_’ as a separator.